***The Manitou Incline is currently closed for safety reasons during the COVID-19 shelter-in-place order***

 Need to Know

-The Incline is open from 6am-6pm.
+The Incline is currently closed.

 The neighbors thank you for not starting earlier.